danielanywhere/TimeCalc/README.md

   - **Hourly Rate**.
 The rate you charge for your time.
   - **Commission**.
 Commission that you pay to another party, such as a service host, for any time you bill.
 This setting is depreciated and will be set on individual contacts in the next version.
   - **Time Format**.
 Format you use for expressing time and date.
+  - **Outlook Notify**.
+A value indicating whether a calendar notification will be created in Outlook for the due date of every invoice you generate.
+If **1**, reminders are generated.
   - **Last Invoice**.
 The number of the last invoice generated.
 <br />

 - ## Work
   Temporal calculations for checking what-if scenarios and one-off decisions.
   - **Rate Projector**.
-If you have a net (take-home) amount in mind that you need to establish, and have to take out a percentage of all income for taxes or commission, then use the Rate projector calculator on the Work sheet.
+If you have a net (take-home) amount in mind that you need to establish, and have to take out a percentage of all income for taxes or commission, then use the Rate Projector calculator on the Work sheet.
 For example, if I need to make $50.00/hr after taxes of 20%, I'll need to charge a rate of $62.50/hr to personally receive $50.00.
   - **User Calculations - Weekly**.
 Using the time accumulated, the amount of time in the week, and current check-in time, show the ideal check-out time.
   - **User Calculations - Daily**.
 Using the time in, the number of hours needed, and length of break, display the ideal check-out time for today.
   - **General Calculations - Hours to Decimal**.
 Convert time-formatted hours to decimal fraction.